-The forest fires expert panel plan to obtain geographically reference data on burned area; the overlapping of land use map and geo referenced data should assure the estimates of burned areas in the different land uses.
-The fraction of CO2 emissions due to forest fires, now included in the estimate of the forest land remaining forest land, will be pointed out in the next submission.
-Estimates on CO2 release from Grassland fires will be also supplied.
-Activities planned in the framework of the National Registry for Forest Carbon Sinks should also provide data to improve estimate of estimate of emissions by biomass burning.
+The forest fires expert panel plans to obtain geographically reference data on burned area; the overlapping of land use map and geo referenced data should assure the estimates of burned areas in the different land uses.
+The fraction of CO_2 emissions due to forest fires, now included in the estimate of the forest land remaining forest land, will be pointed out.